 STEP ONE: IDENTIFICATION

 The best offense starts simply.
 You need to make sure that it’s actually bed bugs you’re dealing with here and not some strange beetles that are living off cracker crumbs in your mattress.
-Take a hard look at your bedding.
+Take a hard look at your bedding and any clothing near your bed (like a dirty clothes pile).
 This means your sheets, pillowcases, comforters, box spring, bed frame and every piece of frilly material that’s been added to your bed.

 The most effective way to do this properly is to get a high powered flashlight, even a little super bright LED will work.
 Get down to eye level and slowly go over every inch of your bed.
 Start at the top and strip bedding off as you inspect it.
 When you strip it, place it into a black plastic bag for now.